 Cervical Disc Replacement Surgery

-Cervical disc replacement surgery is intended to replace a damaged disc in the neck using an artificial disc implant, usually made of a combination of medical-grade materials, including stainless steel, titanium, and polyethylene fibers.
+Cervical disc replacement surgery is intended to replace a damaged disc in the neck using an artificial disc implant, made of a combination of medical-grade materials, such as mixed metals, polyethylene, ceramics, and plasma coatings.
+Artificial discs are designed to fit into the original disc space to support movement, flexibility, and absorb any impact to the spine.

 Signs You May Need Cervical Disc Replacement Surgery